NordicSemiconductor/asset-tracker-cloud-docs/docs/firmware/azure/BuildingUsingLocalSystem.rst

 Prepare your system
 *******************

-Follow the `Getting Started Guide <http://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/getting_started.html>`_ of the nRF Connect SDK to set up your system for building the project.
+Follow the `Getting started documentation <http://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/getting_started.html>`_ of the nRF Connect SDK to set up your system for building the project.
 Follow the instructions on `Installing the nRF Connect SDK <https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/gs_assistant.html>`_.

 Clone the project and install the dependencies